angelo-v/wp-linked-data/README.md

 ## Release Notes

+Version 0.5.3

+- Fix: Replace link to solid.community with solidcommunity.net

 Version 0.5.2

 - Fix: Serve HTML if Accept header is empty instead of failing with status 500